milesmcc/gpgsync-wiki/Home.md

 Here are some features:

-* Works in Mac OS X and Linux
+* Works in macOS, Windows, and Linux
 * Creates system tray applet that launches automatically on boot
 * Downloads from HKPS key server by default, but customizable
 * Supports fetching fingerprints URL over Tor or other SOCKS5 proxies